- Does the StringWeaver work on all racquet types?

 Yes!
 If you’re not completely satisfied with the StringWeaver, you can return it within 30 days for a full refund of the purchase price.
 You only pay the return postage.
 The StringWeaver is guaranteed against breakage under normal use for a period of one year from the purchase date.

-Yes, we ship via First Class International Mail to Canada and some Pacific countries for a nominal shipping charge.
-You may also responsible for payment of any customs fees, import duties, or value added taxes imposed by your government upon delivery of the order.
-International shipping costs are $15.
+Yes, we ship via First Class Package International Service to some other countries for a nominal shipping charge.
+You may also be responsible for payment of any customs fees, import duties, or value added taxes imposed by your government upon delivery of the order.
+International shipping charges vary by country and quantity ordered.
+Your shipping charge will be calculated when you check out.

 When placing an order from outside the US, please include your phone number which is required for the Customs forms.

-Note: Due to new European regulations regarding the collection and payment of Value Added Taxes, it has become too costly for small businesses in the U.S. to sell goods in Europe.
-Effective July 1, 2021 we can no longer accept orders originating in Europe.
+Note: Due to new European Union and United Kingdom regulations regarding the collection and payment of Value Added Taxes, it has become too costly for small businesses in the U.S. to sell goods in the EU or UK.
+Effective July 1, 2021 we can no longer accept orders being shipped to those countries.
 Please contact StringWeavers if you have any questions regarding this policy.

 No, the StringWeaver is designed to gently separate the mains without stretching them.
 The design allows you to pull strings faster without notching or burning.